Closure of the Company's Offer

 Closure of the Company’s offer under the Albion VCTs Prospectus Top Up Offers 2021/2022 ("Albion VCT Offers")

-The Board of Kings Arms Yard VCT PLC (the "Company") is pleased to announce that it has reached its £8 million limit under its offer for subscription pursuant to the Prospectus issued on 6 January 2022 ("Offer") by the Company and the other Albion VCTs, which as of today is fully subscribed for the Company and has now closed to further valid applications.
+The Board of Albion Venture Capital Trust PLC (the "Company") is pleased to announce that it has reached its £10 million limit under its offer for subscription pursuant to the Prospectus issued on 6 January 2022 ("Offer") by the Company and the other Albion VCTs, which as of today is fully subscribed for the Company and has now closed to further valid applications.

-Following our assessment of future liquidity within the portfolio the Board has elected to not use its over-allotment facility under the Offer.

 Allotments in respect of valid applications received prior to the Offer closing are expected to take place on 25 February 2022, for applications in respect of the current tax year, and on 13 April 2022 for applications in respect of the 2022/2023 tax year.
 Dealing in such shares is expected to commence within 3 business days following allotment.

-The remaining offers in respect of the other Albion VCTs under the Prospectus are still open for valid applications.
-As of 8 February 2022, the total amount raised across the Albion VCTs under the Albion VCT Offers is £52 million.
+Albion Development VCT PLC, Albion Enterprise VCT PLC, Crown Place VCT PLC and Albion Technology & General VCT PLC remain open for valid applications.
+As of 15 February 2022, the total amount raised across the Albion VCTs under the Albion VCT Offers is £58 million.

 The Albion VCT Offers opened on 6 January 2022 and are expected to close no later than 30 September 2022 (unless fully subscribed by an earlier date or previously closed).